 The amount of money you get from CalFresh changes depending on your gross income, net income and household size.
 Second Harvest of Silicon Valley can help you get the most out of your benefits.

-As of April 2023, the CalFresh minimum monthly benefit is $23 and the maximum benefit can be as high as $939 for a family of four.
+For the current cycle started October 1, 2024, the CalFresh minimum monthly benefit is $23 and the maximum benefit can be as high as $975 for a family of four.
 With any CalFresh benefit amount, you can buy fresh, healthy food at most stores and farmers markets.
-And while $23 might not seem like much, you can use the grocery list and recipes below to make eight nutritious and filling meals for under $20!
+While $23 might not seem like much, you can use this grocery list and our recipes to make eight nutritious and filling meals for under $23!

 How can I apply for CalFresh?